What Supervision Is

 The implications for organisations

-The role of a supervisor, as differentiated from that of a manager, is often very hazy in a multi-level organisation.
-In some cases, every level of management gets involved in supervision and duplicates the function.
-Often, this produces negative results.
+A common structural problem affects how supervision is set up in many multi-level organisations.
+The role of a supervisor, as distinct from that of a manager, is often hazy.
+Every level of management gets involved in supervision and duplicates the function, which usually produces negative results.

 When supervision is everyone’s job, it is no one’s job.
 The school principal, the deputy, the coordinator, and the senior teacher may all be supervising the same teachers, duplicating effort and contradicting each other.